SupplyWolf

 How this was put together

-• Each exhibitor was mapped against the SupplyWolf product category framework — 30+ supply chain categories.
+• Each exhibitor was mapped against the SupplyWolf product category framework of 75+ supply chain categories.

 • This is a workflow-level interpretation of the exhibitor mix, not a ranking of vendor importance.